Tektii vs Zipline

 Zipline is an event-driven Python backtesting library originally built for Quantopian's research workflow.
 Since Quantopian shut down, the community fork zipline-reloaded continues maintenance, but there is no commercial team or dedicated support behind it.
 Zipline simulates at bar level (daily or minute OHLCV), supports Python only, and has no native path to live trading — you need third-party bridges to go from backtest to production.

 Zipline is free and integrates with the Python scientific ecosystem, but it requires you to manage your own infrastructure, source your own data, and build your own path to live trading.
-Tektii handles all of that out of the box — with the added advantages of any-language support, tick-level simulation fidelity, and a unified engine that runs identically in backtest and production.
+Tektii handles all of that out of the box — with the added advantages of any-language support, tick-level simulation fidelity, and a unified trading protocol that carries your strategy from backtest to live via the open-source Trading Gateway.
 For traders building serious strategies, the productivity gains pay for themselves quickly.

 Feature comparison